 We’re definitely ready to pack our bags and dive into the deep blue sea!

-Getting there: You can get to Sandakan via Kota Kinabalu or direct from Kuala Lumpur.
+You can get to Sandakan via Kota Kinabalu or direct from Kuala Lumpur.
 Lankayan is a 75-minute speedboat ride away!

 3. Mataking Island